Individualised and evidence-based advice to support you through the menopause and beyond

 ‘Living Well Through the Menopause’ An evidence-based cognitive behavioural guide by Myra Hunter and Melanie Smith

-There is good medical evidence that a specific type of CBT designed for menopausal symptoms can help if they don’t wish to have HRT or are unable to for medical reasons.
+There is good medical evidence that a specific type of CBT designed for menopausal symptoms can help if you don’t wish to have HRT or are unable to for medical reasons.
 This book guides you through how to use these techniques.

 ‘The Complete Guide to the Menopause’ by Dr Annice Mukherjee